What is the difference between a dietitian and a nutritionist?

 What can I expect in a session?

 In essence, we discuss where you are now, where you want to be, and how to get you there.
 We will identify your goals and create an individualized plan to help you achieve them.
 Each session is different and catered to the individual.
-We could discuss recipes and grocery shopping strategies, nutrition therapy for medical conditions, symptom management, nutrient deficiencies, or body image…whatever it is that is relevant to YOU.
+We could discuss recipes and grocery shopping strategies, nutrition therapy for medical conditions and eating disorders, symptom management, nutrient deficiencies, or body image…whatever it is that is relevant to YOU.

-Prior to the session you will receive a brief questionnaire to provide some background information.
+Prior to our first session, you will receive a questionnaire to provide some background information.

 After our session together I will provide you with a written summary of your goals and care plan along with any relevant resources (recipes, referrals, helpful websites, etc!)